rotorflight/rotorflight-firmware/docs/SITL/Readme.md

 ### SITL
 To running SITL, you may need to:
-1. Open and select the newly improted model __Quadcopter X Betaflight - flightaxis__ in RealFlight.
+1. Open and select the newly improted model __Raptor720-rotorflight-flightaxis_AV__ in RealFlight.
     ![](./imgs/select.jpg)

     You need to restart RealFlight after you *edit* the model in RealFlight!